Manashosting.com spams again, so this means war

 The header information is attached here:

-Never mind I have never been and never will be a customer of Manashosting.com, something is missing in this email.
-The odd thing about this email, like many of the emails from Manashosting.com is that they leave out any name or reference to their company.
-All I have is this phone number to a company called Target Information Management.
-I know that is Manashosting.com because some of the spam that has their name on it, also has the same phone number.
-Strangely their call center is not located out of India, but my country the U.S. out of the state of Michigan.
-Target Information Management is defiantly worth looking into considering their relationship with Manashosting.com.
-But for now I want to focus on their spam and where it is coming from, and if you came here because you got spam from Manashosting.com what steps you can take against Manashosting.com.
+Never mind, I have never been and never will be a customer of Manashosting.com.
+Something is missing in this email.
+The odd thing about this email, like many of the emails from Manashosting.com, is that they leave out any name or reference to their company.
+All I have is this phone number from a company called Target Information Management.
+I know that it is Manashosting.com because some of the spam that has their name on it also has the same phone number.
+Strangely, their call center is not located out of India but in my country, the U.S., out of the state of Michigan.
+Target Information Management is definitely worth looking into, considering their relationship with Manashosting.com.
+But for now, I want to focus on their spam and where it is coming from. and if you came here because you got spam from Manashosting.com, what steps can you take against Manashosting.com?

-So if you have been getting emails from a hosting company that with any of the following information:
+So, if you have been getting emails from a hosting company with any of the following information:

 WORLD TRADE CENTER,